The Muted Lesbian Voice

 Lesbian activity is removed to the fantasy world: marginalised, and made purely a part of fiction.
 And yet, here, the writer’s hidden impulses may take shape even while overt description remains prohibited.
 By writing of a revisionary utopian society she can recover some power from heterosexual control.
 The heterosexual culture believes her message to have been silenced and her challenge defused by pushing her writing into a realm beyond experience, but, all the time, she has been detailing the liberation of herself and her lesbian readership.

-In the work of Mary Daly, Luce Irigary and Helene Cixous, [34] the witch and enchantress are celebrated as powerful female symbols who resist the dominant social order, rejecting men and heterosexuality: in the words of Lolly Willowes, “I can’t take warlocks so seriously, not as a class.
+In the work of Mary Daly, Luce Irigaray and Helene Cixous, [34] the witch and enchantress are celebrated as powerful female symbols who resist the dominant social order, rejecting men and heterosexuality: in the words of Lolly Willowes, “I can’t take warlocks so seriously, not as a class.
 It is we witches who count” (p.234).
 From the early twentieth century and Herland by Charlotte Perkins Gilman (1917), women have demonstrated and shared a commitment to feminism by the creation of fictional feminist utopias.
 Through the creation of women-only communities, although unable in a repressive climate to write explicitly of lesbian experience, lesbian and feminist writers have created a space apart from heterosexual society and begun to detail their liberation in place of the more usual suppression.

 Liberation is the theme also of Radclyffe Hall’s The Unlit Lamp (1924), an early version of The Well of Loneliness.
 Hall was not deliberately making a statement here about lesbian love, but a lesbian interest is buried within the discussion of a person’s right to autonomy, and this familiar call for the right to live one’s life makes The Unlit Lamp obvious test-material for the later and more explicit novel.